Mock data sets for the Eboss and DESI Lyman-$\alpha$ forest surveys: Analysis of the mock data sets

 The correlations between the best-fit values of the bias parameters are shown in Figs. \ref{fig:biascorrelations} and \ref{fig:biasxcorrelations}.
 We see that for both the auto- and cross-correlations, the most uncorrelated parameters are $b_{eff}$ and $b_\eta$.

 In the standard BAO analysis~\citep{dMdB+20}, the primary purpose of the mocks is to verify that the analysis procedure returns unbiased values of the model parameters and realistic uncertainties.
 Figure \ref{fig:pardists} shows the distribution of the best-fit parameters for the auto-correlation along with the mean of the reported errors.
-We see that for the BAO parameters, the mean returns values are both near the expected values of unity, and the standard deviation of the distributions are consistent with the mean of the reported uncertainties.
+We see that for the BAO parameters, the mean returned values are both near the expected values of unity, and the standard deviation of the distributions are consistent with the mean of the reported uncertainties.
 However, for $\aperp$, this is obtained only after eliminating two outlier realizations with large errors ($1.39\pm0.17$ and $0.895\pm0.040$).
-Thus, even for eBOSS statistics, the the determation of BAO parameters is sometimes unsatisfactory.
+For $\apar$, one realization was eliminated with $\apar=1.50\pm0.12$.
+We conclude that for data samples of the eBOSS size the measurement of the BAO-peak position is sufficiently fragile to give significant deviations from expectations in of order 10\% of realizations.
+As first noted in \cite{dMdB+17}, this also results in slightly non-Gaussian errors for $\apar$ and $\aperp$.

-For the two bias parameters, the reported uncertainties on the tare nearly a factor two smaller than the standard deviation of the distributions, implying that the procedure significantly underestimates the uncertainties in these parameters.
+For the two bias parameters, the reported uncertainties are nearly a factor two smaller than the standard deviation of the distributions, implying that the procedure significantly underestimates the uncertainties in these parameters.
 We note, however, that the errors on real data are likely to be dominated by model uncertainties due to effects not included in these mocks, e.g. HCDs [Tan et al, in preparation].

 Similar conclusions can be drawn for the cross-correlation as illustrated in Fig. \ref{fig:pardistsxcf}.